Mulgrave

 Mulgrave is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mulgrave's population consists of 48.0% born overseas and 53.2% speaking a language other than English at home.
-Christianity is the predominant religion, with 52.4%.
-Buddhism is slightly overrepresented compared to Greater Melbourne, at 8.1%.
+Mulgrave's population shows high cultural diversity, with 48.0% born overseas and 53.2% speaking a language other than English at home.
+Christianity is the predominant religion in Mulgrave, comprising 52.4%.
+Buddhism, at 8.1%, is slightly overrepresented compared to Greater Melbourne's 7.9%.

 Frequently Asked Questions - Diversity